bestboysmedialab/scoopa-docs/en/guides/getting-started.md

 With this structure you can easily handle the rights of your clients for the content (Who bought which content?
 Who should get access to which broadcast products?)

-Scoopa works with the philosophy to have all folders and files as “watchfolders”.
+scoopa works with the philosophy to have all folders and files as “watchfolders”.
 That means you create empty storage and tell the platform what it has to do when the content once is uploaded.
 (For example: This news item should be send to your client a, b, c but not to d, e, f.)

 Note: A User or Guest can only see the folders, files and content he is associated with by Admin.
 Other folders and files ARE NOT visible to them.

 Reporting: Do I have feedback of who has downloaded the content?

-Scoopa logs every visit and download by user or by content.
+scoopa logs every visit and download by user or by content.
 Just go to the User-Edit page or into FILE page and scroll to the end of the page.
 Here you can see all logins and actions by user with timestamp.

 **Lessons Learned:**